Gold-ish/StartCode_CA3/README.md

 - Find the `config.properties` file in the `Other Sources/src/main/resources/<default package>/config.property` file.
 - Change the `db.database` to the same database name we created on our vagrant db.
 - Find the `context.xml` file in the `webpages/META-INF/context.xml`, and name it to something that makes sense for the project.
-- In the SetupTestUsers.java class edit the passwords to something other than "test", and run the file once.
+- In the source package -> utils -> SetupTestUsers.java class edit the passwords to something other than "test", and run the file once.
 - Confirm that the roles and users have been added to the schematic.
 - Add the file to the gitignore, before the initial commit and push to GitHub.(Remove the `#`)
 `**/SetupTestUsers.java`